rubberduck203/theupsyde/Invest.md

 > wants a colored icon
 > so that he can see how much battery is left at a glance,
 > saving him some time and effort.

-***

-## Testable

- - Each story should have an acceptance criteria
- - Without a test to say "this is done", how do we know it's done?
- - If it can't be tested, the story is too vague and/or too large, so it's not ready to implement.

-***